-ability on the rotational state in more detail, we have plotted in Fig. 3 the calculated results for H2 molecules initially in the j = 3 state as a function of the azimuthal quantum number m.
-For (j = 3, m = 0), we find the expected rotational hindering for this cartwheel mode.
-However, interestingly enough we find for all states with (j = 3, m > 0) a significant enhancement of the sticking probability.
-We have confirmed that this is indeed true not only for the j = 3 states, but also for the other i states.
+In order to analyze the dependence of the sticking probability on the rotational state in more detail, we have plotted in Fig. 3 the calculated results for H2 molecules initially in the j=3 state as a function of the azimuthal quantum number m.
+For (j=3,m=0), we find the expected rotational hindering for this cartwheel mode.
+However, interestingly enough we find for all states with (j=3,m>0) a significant enhancement of the sticking probability.
+We have confirmed that this is indeed true not only for the j=3 states, but also for the other j states.
 This strong enhancement represents a surprising results.
-As far as the rotational effects in the dissociation of H_2 at the more densely packed (111) and (100) surfaces are concerned, usually one finds a rotational enhancement smoothly increasing with $m^{19,42}$.
-We attribute the strong rotational enhancement for $m \geq 1$ found here to the already rather open structure of the (110) surface which leads to a strong corrugation in the H_2 -surface interaction (see below).
-Perpendicular to the troughs which are running along the [10] direction there is a pronounced variation of the barrier position34.
-Then the orientation of the molecule parallel to the surface is not necessarily the energetically most favorable one.
+As far as the rotational effects in the dissociation of H2 at the more densely packed (111) and (100) surfaces are concerned, usually one finds a rotational enhancement smoothly increasing with m.^{19,41} We attribute the strong rotational enhancement for $m \ge 1$ found here to the already rather open structure of the (110) surface which leads to a strong corrugation in the H2-surface interaction (see below).
+Perpendicular to the troughs which are running along the [10] direction there is a pronounced variation of the barrier position.34 Then the orientation of the molecule parallel to the surface is not necessarily the energetically most favorable one.
 This might be the cause for the rotational enhancement of any m > 0 rotational mode, not just the m = j helicopter mode.

 This strong rotational enhancement has several consequences that could be verified experimentally.
-As mentioned above, the H_2 molecules in the molecular beam experiments are not in their rovibrational ground state.
+As mentioned above, the H2 molecules in the molecular beam experiments using n-hydrogen are not in their rovibrational ground state.
 The distributions are rather characterized by Boltzmann factors with effective temperatures.
 As far as the rotations are concerned, the corresponding temperature is about 80% of the nozzle temperature T_N , which is related to the kinetic energy5 by $E{kin} = \frac{5}{2}k_BT_N$.
 We have simulated this effect by determining a rotationally averaged sticking probability according to where Z is the partition sum, and T{rot} is specified by $T{rot} = 0.8 \cdot T_N = 0.8 \cdot 2E{kin}/(5k_B)$.
-The sticking probability determined according to eq.
-9 is also included in Fig. 2b.
-Due to the fact that almost all rotational states with m > 0 cause an enhancement of the sticking probability, the combined effect of all rotational states is to lead to an effective increase in the sticking probability at kinetic energies larger than 0.1 eV.
-This effect should in fact be seen experimentally, if the rotational temperature of the molecular beam is changed by seeding techniques.
-Please note that the agreement between experiment and theory for j = 0 is in fact detoriated when the rotational effects are included in the simulations.
+In principle, for n-hydrogen the Boltzmann summation should be performed independently for para- and ortho-hydrogen, i.e., for even and odd rotational quantum numbers.
+However, considering the uncertainties in the determination of the rotational distribution of the molecular beams,^{6,9} we have not taken into account the distinction between para- and ortho-hydrogen in the summation.
+In fact, our results are relatively insensitive to the exact value of the rotational temperature, as we have carefully checked.